Mellin Transforms of the Generalized Fractional Integrals and Derivatives: Conclusion

 In a future project, we will derive formulae for the Laplace and Fourier transforms for the generalized fractional operators.
-We already know that we can deduce the Hadamard and Riemann-Liouville operators for the special cases of $\rho$.
-We want to further investigate the effect on the new parameter $\rho$.
-We will also classify the $\delta_{k,l}$ - sequences and study the properties of generalize fractional derivatives.
-Those results will appear elsewhere.
+We want to further investigate the effect on the new control parameter $\rho$, which makes more sense in this new setting.